minqiaowang/work-with-db-shard/README.md

 # Work with Oracle Database Shard
 You can view the publish page by [click here]( https://minqiaowang.github.io/work-with-db-shard/workshops/freetier/)

-After you reboot or scale the shard director host, please use the following step to restart the GSM.
+After you reboot or scale the shard director host, please use the following STEP to restart the GSM.

 ```
 $ ssh -i labkey opc@xxx.xxx.xxx.xxx